-- Who is your favourite sports person?
+- What sports do you like to play or watch? - Who is your favourite sports person?
 Why? - What do you think it takes to become a sports champion? - Who are South Africa's soccer, athletics, swimming and other champions?

 In 2010 South Africa hosted the FIFA World Cup soccer tournament.
 Thousands of spectators visited the ten stadiums to watch the games.
 Soccer teams from all over the world came here to compete for the Cup.